In the previous section a

 Organization Folders enable Jenkins to monitor an entire GitHub

-Organization, or Bitbucket Team/Project and automatically create new
+Organization, Bitbucket Team/Project, GitLab organization, or Gitea organization and automatically create new

 Multibranch Pipelines for repositories which contain branches and pull requests